Pulpitum Steps

 What's here?

 Orientation.
-Facing east, the Pulpitum Screen is front of you, the (north) Royal Window is to your left and the Great South Window is to your right.
+Facing east, the Pulpitum Screen is front of you, the (north) Royal Window is to your left and the Great South Window is to your right..

-On either side of the Pulpitum arch there are statues of six “kings” – though recent research suggests that the second figure from the left is not, as previously thought, Richard II, but Queen Bertha, wife of King Ethelbert of Kent, who at the end of the sixth century played a key part in the restoration of Christianity to the kingdom, and to the foundation of the Cathedral itself.
-The identification of the statues at either end of the six as Henry V and Henry VI has also be re-assessed – see note below.
+On either side of the Pulpitum arch there are statues of six “kings” – though recent research suggests that the second figure from the left is not, as sometimes thought, Richard II, but Queen Bertha, wife of King Ethelbert of Kent, who at the end of the sixth century played a key part in the restoration of Christianity to the kingdom, and to the foundation of the Cathedral itself.
+The identification of the statues at either end of the screen as Henry V and Henry VI has also be re-assessed – see note below.

 • Henry VI 1422-1461